[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 Soft and unvarying was the glow from the walls and the ceiling of Miril's prison.
 She had been left with no furniture other than the table and the two chairs, plus one other item: the single unlit pole lamp which stood in a corner.

-Since the Noad was not cruel, the very scantiness of the furniture (Miril optimistically reasoned) must be an indication that she would be let out soon.
-And then - what?
+Since the Noad was not cruel, the very scantiness of the furniture (Miril optimistically reasoned) must be an indication that she would be let out soon; and then - what?

 - A hum, a slide, a click!
 She whirled.
 A bed was sliding out of the wall.
+Further slidings, further clicks accompanied the bed's automatic upholstering and unfolding.
+Within ten more seconds, to her unease, the cell had taken on a more furnished look.
+A long-term look.

+Oh, oh, this was not looking so good.
 Her consciousness must now shoulder the burden of lonely imprisonment for longer than she had hoped.
-She sighed, went to sit on one of the chairs, and allowed her mind to rove.
-Be free in that way, at least!
+She sighed and went to sit on one of the chairs.
+Anyhow, her mind could rove; she could be free in that way at least.

-Later, bedrowsed on the bed, she pictured a flow of combative scenes, visions of "I'll show her"; imaginary conversations in which Sevret Vaid was unable to return a convincing answer...
+Later, bedrowsed on the bed, she pictured a flow of combative scenes, visions of "I'll show her", imaginary conversations in which Sevret Vaid was unable to return a convincing answer...

 "I shall favour you now, Miril Nerred."

 It was Varramb, the Ghepion, who was speaking to her.
 High time, smiled Miril.
 She propped herself up on one elbow and stared at the glow spilling from the hitherto-dull lamp.
 A very odd idea came to her, that perhaps after all she was not dreaming.
+The light puckered, steadied and resolved into a cinematic vision of the Noad's head, a head that was yelling in cheek-swelling fury: "Yadon in my city?
+That should have been foreknown!"

-"...Not one of you 'advisors' warned me - fools that you are - "
+Varramb obliged.
+More yelling from the Sevret image: "...Not one of you 'advisors' warned me - fools that you are - "

 The answer sighed through the cell.
 "I am friendly towards you, Miril Nerred."

+So it might be.
 It wouldn't be the first time that a Ghepion had liked and befriended a human.
-Many of the immortal evolved machines had indeed develop warm sentiments towards the ephemeral humans whose lives dusted the vast timeline of history.
+Many of the immortal machines had indeed develop warm sentiments towards the ephemeral humans whose lives dusted the vast timeline of history.
+"All right: thank you for that," Miril said.
+"And truly I'm interested in what you are showing me.
+But can you explain why the Noad is so worried by Yadon's presence in Vlamanor?"

 "I have heard nothing of this."